ALKEN® LRSD 890

 5. Fire Fighting Measures

-Flammability Limits: NDA
+Flammability Limits: Not Flammable

-Autoignition temp: NDA
+Autoignition temp: NA

 Fire Extinguishing Media: Suitable for the surrounding fire